arceusplayer11/GhostV3/docs/autoGhost.md

     freeing up those attributes for other scripts to use.
 See the section on setting up the script and combo below for more details.

+__GH_CLEAR_FFC_LINK
+:    If this is set to 1, the ffc->Link value will clear when ghost.zh cleans
+     up the script.
+ZC 2.50.2 and earlier do noit support this as it is not legal to write ffc->Link = 0, however 2.53.0 and later support clearing linked ffcs.
+     Set this to 0 to disable clearing it.

+__GH_ETHEREAL
+:    If this is set to 1, then autoghost enemies will set their controlling ffc
+     to use the Ethereal flag.
+This ensures that the ffc does not override the properties of the normal screen comno, or any other ffc underneath it.
+Set this to 0 if you are using legacy scripts that are incompatible with this option.

+__GH_FIX_EWM_FALL
+:    This is a bugfix setting that prevents inappropriate removal of falling weapons
+     on sideview screens.
+     this to 0 if you are using legacy scripts that are incompatible with this option.

+__GH_FIX_EWM_THROW
+:    This is a bugfix setting that prevents inappropriate removal of thrown weapons
+     on sideview screens.
+     Set this to 0 if you are using legacy scripts that are incompatible with this option.

+__GH_WEAPONS_HIT_PLATFORMS
+:    If this is set to 1, then weapons thrown or falling on sideview screens, that are
+     controlled by ghost.zh, will die when they strike solid combos (e.g. sideview platforms).
+     Set this to 0 if you are using legacy scripts that are incompatible with this option.
+     This relies on __GH_FIX_EWM_FALL and __GH_FIX_EWM_THROW.

 If you're making multiple quests at once that use different settings, you should use a different copy of ghost.zh for each one.
 You only need to copy